MSU-NatSci/DomainAccessibilityAudit/README.md

 There are separate permissions to read audits, create audits, remove audits, and edit users and groups.
 The audit permissions can also be given for specific domains (which include subdomains).

 ## FAQ
+- Does this tool accurately reflect a website's state of accessibility ?
+  No. Because it is not reporting potential false positives, it will miss a number of real web accessibility issues.
+Even if it was reporting potential false positives, it might still miss some other issues that are hard to identify automatically.
+  It is meant as a tool to help identify and fix the most common issues, but does not replace a full manual audit.
+  That being said, it is a good and economic first step to fix reported issues before doing a more thorough manual audit, and there is often a lot to fix.
+  Also, results over a large number of websites are more likely to be consistent, objective and uniform than with manual audits, so it is a useful tool to compare standard compliance and measure progress.
 - How to set up SSL ?
   This could be done with a proxy, but if you want to set up SSL directly in node, this is possible in production mode on port 443: